 How can Coleman Greig’s Family Arbitration team help you?

 Our team of independent Family Law Arbitrators are accredited through AIFLAM, and as Accredited Family Law Specialists have extensive levels of experience in handling Family Law matters.
-Our Family Law Arbitrators understand the severe impact that the emotional and financial stress caused by family breakdowns can have on conflicting parties, and are experienced in handling matters with unbiased professionalism in order to achieve the fairest results at all times.
+Our Family Law Arbitrators understand the severe impact that the emotional and financial stress caused by family breakdowns can have on conflicting parties.
+They are experienced in handling matters with unbiased professionalism in order to achieve the fairest results at all times.